-'''

-'config_is_read_only' => false,
+'config is read only' => false,

-'''

 Define ownCloud operation modes

 This defines the mode of operations.
 The default value is 'single-instance' which means that ownCloud is running on a single node, which might be the most common operations mode.
 The only other possible value for now is 'clustered-instance' which means that ownCloud is running on at least 2 nodes.
 The mode of operations has various impact on the behavior of ownCloud.